 - A ‘buddy’ system for new foster carers to help you settle into the team

 - Involvement in the Service Development Group sitting alongside Break’s senior leadership, and Break fostering staff

-- Access to a therapist
+- Access to a therapeutic practitioner

 - Activity days for children, carers and the fostering team

 - Ongoing training alongside a personal development plan, including access to the National Association of Therapeutic Parenting website

 - We offer a group for children of foster carers, to spend time together in a creative and supportive space

 Brilliant!
 We’re really pleased you’re interested in fostering with Break.
 The next step is to get in touch with our fostering team to start a conversation.
 In an initial chat we’ll talk through any questions you have about fostering and how we work at Break to see if fostering is the right fit for you.